wbreeze/wind_and_water/_posts/2021-03-25-Indemnification-clauses.md

 Me personally, I avoid assenting to agreements that contain these terms.
 It means that I don't use quite a few things that you do.
 Some of them are things that many might consider essential to modern life.
-Fortunately, Apple is not among the companies that resort to using an indemnification clause in their terms of service.
-They're one of the good guys.
-Check out your cellular service provider, however.
+Some exposure is unavoidable.
+Like if I want to keep using Apple devices, systems, and services.
+(There are shades.
+The indemnification clause that Apple uses is somewhat less far-reaching than this example; but not innocent.)

 If you think these provisions are unfair, and find them more or less impossible to avoid, consider lobbying your representatives or supporting a lobbying